 In order to capture a list of exposures that could potentially form an association product and provide relevant information about those exposures, the JWST Science Calibration Pipeline first generates an association pool.
-These are astropy tables that contain the metadata for all the data in a given proposal.
-These pools are then used by the association generator, that runs within software, to generate Stage 2 associations or Stage 3 associations in JSON format.
-Based on the association pool content, the calibration software creates the associated data products.
+These are Astropy tables that contain the metadata for all the data in a given proposal.
+These pools are then used by the association generator, that runs within software, to generate stage 2 associations or stage 3 associations in JSON format.
+Based on the association pool content, the JWST Science Calibration Pipeline software creates the associated data products.

 The basic association products that the pipeline generates are combinations of mosaics or dithers for a single observation.
 Higher level products are built by associating data outside the routine science calibration pipeline; these might include multiple observations from a single target in a program or large mosaics similar to HLA for HST data.
 An association file can contain several science data products, related files that support the science data (e.g., jitter data or target acquisition images), and contemporaneous calibration files used to calibrate the science data.

 There is a separate association file for each program and each target within a program.
-The list of data that goes into constructing an association file, within a specific program, is contained in what we call association pool.
+The list of data that goes into constructing an association file, within a specific program, is contained in what is called an association pool.
 This will include:

 - All observations from the same target in a given program